atomisthq/docs/docs/reference-docs/rug/rug-predicates.md

 ### Predicates in `.rug` Files for Reuse

-In the `editor` `precondition` example shown above the actual predicates themselves are expressed in their own `.rug` files.
-If you want to reuse a predicate then it *must* be declared separated in its own file.
-TYpically this is a `.rug` file located in the `.atomist/editors` directory in the [Rug Archive](/rug/rug-archive.md).
+In the editor `precondition` example shown above the actual predicates themselves are expressed in their own `.rug` files.
+If you want to reuse a predicate then it *must* be defined in its own file.
+Typically this is a `.rug` file located in the `.atomist/editors` directory in the [Rug Archive](/rug/rug-archive.md).

 Similar to how the first editor in a `.rug` file must have the same